Isospin-based EWP-tree Relations: The puzzle

 The latest $\btopik$ measurements are shown in Table \ref{tab:BpiK_data}.
 In performing the fits, the weak phases $\gamma$, $\beta$ and $\beta_s$ appear in the theoretical expressions for the observables.
 The values of these weak phases are fixed to their world averages \cite{ParticleDataGroup:2024cfk}.

-All the fits are done using the {\it Minuit} package \cite{James:1975dr} to find the minimum $\chi^2$.
+All the fits are done using the {\it Minuit} package \cite{James:1975dr} to find the minimum $\chi^2$ \footnote{The fits have been performed using the \emph{migrad} method, which returns a symmetric error based on the Hessian evaluated at the minimum of the $\chi^2$ function.}.
 In the first fit, we allow the magnitudes of the diagrams to vary freely.
-(The strong phase of the $T$ diagram is fixed to 0; the strong phases of other diagrams are allowed to vary between 0 and $360^\circ$.)
+(The strong phase of the $\widetilde{T}$ diagram is fixed to 0; the strong phases of other diagrams are allowed to vary between 0 and $360^\circ$.)
 The results are shown in Table \ref{tab:noconstrained}.
-The left (right) side of the table shows the results for the case where the SU(3)$_F$ [$\btopik$ SU(2)$_I$] EWP-tree relations are used.
+The left (right) side of the table shows the results for the case where the SU(3)$_F$ ($\btopik$ SU(2)$_I$) EWP-tree relations are used (the fit with the SU(3)$_F$ relations is an update to Refs.~\cite{Baek:2004rp, Baek:2007yy, Baek:2009pa, Beaudry:2017gtw, Bhattacharya:2021shk, Datta:2024zrl}).
 Although the SU(3)$_F$ EWP-tree relations provide a somewhat better fit to the data, both fits appear to be perfectly acceptable.

 However, both fits have serious problems.
 One of the advantages of diagrams over RMEs is that, while they are not Feynman diagrams, they do represent dynamical ways in which the decay in question can be generated.
 As a result, one can estimate the relative sizes of various diagrams.
 (We already saw this in Sec.~\ref{Parametrizations}, where we argued that, from a theoretical point of view, the diagrams $E$, $A$ and $PA$ are expected to be much smaller than other diagrams.)
-Naively, it is expected that the ratio $|C/T| = 1/3$, simply by counting colors.
+Now consider the ratio $\widetilde{C}/\widetilde{T} = (C + A)/(T - A)$.
+It is argued that $|A| \ll |T|,|C|$ \cite{Gronau:1994rj}, in which case this ratio is essentially $C/T$.
+Naively, it is expected that $|C/T| = 1/3$, simply by counting colors.
 This is supported by theoretical calculations.
 This ratio has been computed for $\btopik$ decays within QCD factorization, and $|C/T| \simeq 0.2$ is found at NLO \cite{Beneke:2001ev}.
 The NNLO analysis gives $0.13 \le |C/T| \le 0.43$, with a central value of $|C/T| = 0.23$, very near its NLO value \cite{Bell:2007tv, Bell:2009nk, Beneke:2009ek, Bell:2015koa}.
-On the other hand, in the above fits, the best-fit value of $|C/T|$ is $1.05 \pm 0.12$ [SU(3)$_F$ EWP-tree relations] or $1.2 \pm 0.6$ [$\btopik$ SU(2)$_I$ EWP-tree relations].
+On the other hand, in the above fits, the best-fit value of $|\widetilde{C}/\widetilde{T}|$ is $1.05 \pm 0.12$ [SU(3)$_F$ EWP-tree relations] or $1.2 \pm 0.6$ [$\btopik$ SU(2)$_I$ EWP-tree relations].
 These central values are much larger than the theoretical expectation.